MEET THE COACHES

 I started running in 2004 at the age of 38.
 Up to that point I was working long and unsociable hours, bringing up two children and feeling exhausted, stressed, overworked and unfit and although moving to the area when I was 30 I hardly knew anyone.

 I know what a life changing experience learning to run was for me.
 Being out in the fresh air and countryside and making new friends had such a positive impact on both my mental and physical wellbeing.

 I became a running coach and set up Mojo because I wanted to share my love of running and create a social and supportive environment for others to do the same.

 I have coached beginners as well as girls looking to run their first marathon.
 Helping someone to achieve their potential, whether it’s to reach their first mile or their first marathon is about providing a safe, encouraging and fun environment, with the right gradual progressive training.
-Over the years Mojo has grown and we now have 13 coaches and offer 12-15 runs a week (nearly all of which have a minimum of two coaches out on every run).
+Over the years Mojo has grown and we now have 9 coaches and offer 8 runs a week (nearly all of which have a minimum of two coaches on each run).
 Our ethos remains as it has always been - ensuring there is something for all abilities.